JuanLiz/smart-parking-esp32/README.md

 ## Detailed Project Log

-For a comprehensive understanding of the project's architecture, development phases, component choices, and detailed flowcharts, please refer to the [Project Logbook](./logbook.md) or [Project Logbook (in Spanish)](./logbook-es.md).
+For a comprehensive understanding of the project's architecture, development phases, component choices, and detailed flowcharts, please refer to the [Project Logbook](./logbook.md).